 Why do I love this easy vegan meal prep recipe (and you might too)?

 - Ready in under 25 minutes.
 Need I say more?
-You could potentially save hours by meal prepping this for the next few days.
+You could potentially save hours with this vegan meal prep recipe.

 - The definition of ‘vegan protein content on point’.
 As a gym rat, this is the unique selling point for me.
 You’ll be getting in not one, but two high protein vegan foods in one meal.